tgrecojs/logseq/pages/My Take.md

 ### 6 mins
-	- users want the abillity to compose their
+	- users want the abillity to compose their own set of primitives.
+	-